 Chief Operating Officer

 Sophie Bowen joined Middlesex University in 2016.
 Prior to this, she worked at St George’s University of London as University Secretary and Director of Academic Administration and Quality.
 She also held a variety of roles at the University of Birmingham including Director of Student Services.
 Sophie graduated from the University of Oxford with a BA and MPhil (Research) in Sociology as well as an MBA from the Open University.

-At Middlesex, Sophie is responsible for the management and leadership of the Planning Unit, Academic Registry, Computing and Communications Systems Services (CCSS), Human Resource Services, Student and Legal Affairs and Governance.
+At Middlesex, Sophie is responsible for the management and leadership of the Planning Unit, Academic Registry, Computing and Communications Systems Services (CCSS), Student and Legal Affairs and Governance.
 With interim measures in place whilst we search for a new Vice-Chancellor, Sophie is also responsible for Estates and Facilities Management and the Project Management Office.